kvalle/writings/original-lisp.md

 ## Summary

-We have now seen a full implementation of the original Lisp, and the final result is, of course, [available on github][gh].
+We have now seen a full implementation of the original Lisp, and the final result is, of course, [available on github][gh-root].

-We started by describing the syntax and semantics of the Lisp, before moving on the implementation.
-In Python, we first implemented the core forms, `quote`, `atom`, `eq`, `car`, `cdr`, `cons` and `cond` in addition to `lambda` expressions.
-After this, we found that we were actually able to the rest of the language in itself.
+The core of the language is pretty small.
+Given only a handful of axiomatic forms, implemented in Python, we were actually able to implement the rest of the language in itself.
+This implementation even included an `eval` function, able to interpret any new Lisp code (which makes this an example of a [meta-circular interpreter][meta-circular]).

-This is Lisp as per the very first specification, and is thus a small, although neat, language with a lot features we expect in todays languages missing.
+Of course, while being a neat little language, our Lisp is missing a lot of features we expect in programming languages today.
 For example, it has no side effects (no IO), no types other than atoms (e.g. no numbers, strings, etc), no error handling, and it has dynamic rather than lexical scoping.
-The behaviour is also undefined for incorrect programs, and as an effect of this the error messages (from Python) can be rather strange and uninformative at times.
+The behaviour is also undefined for incorrect programs, and as an effect of this the error messages (which would bubble up from Python) can be rather strange and uninformative at times.

-Still, it's remarkable how simple the implementation is, yet how expressive the language turns out to be.
+Most of this could easily be rectified, though.
+Either from within the Lisp itself, or by changing the evaluator in Python.
+To learn about some of the improvements that could be made, notably *lexical scoping* and *mutable state*, I reccomend to have a look at [The Art of the Interpreter][art-interpreter] by Steele and Sussman.

+I hope this blogpost have peaked your interest in how languages work, and that you find the implementation of Lisp as delightfully simple as I do.

 [rec-func]: http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.111.8833&rep=rep1&type=pdf
 [roots]: http://www.paulgraham.com/rootsoflisp.html